solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 2. Wait for pre-orders to fill.
 3. Crafts fruits into oils, traces into bloods, oils+traces+saps into elixirs.

-By having bottlenecks like fruits, traces etc., you'll be able to form recipe chains all the way up to T3 elixirs, which in total is great EXP.
+Having bottleneck materials like fruits, traces etc. enables you to form recipe chains all the way up to T3 elixirs, which in total is a lot of EXP.

 The classic recipe chains are:

 - [Pure Powder Reagent](https://bdolytics.com/alchemy/market/5302) -> [Legendary Beast Blood](https://bdolytics.com/alchemy/market/6351) -> [Oil of Regeneration](https://bdolytics.com/alchemy/market/6601) ->  [Elixir of Assassination](https://bdolytics.com/alchemy/market/696) / [Elixir of Frenzy](https://bdolytics.com/alchemy/market/672)